 - Temporary permit: Temporary permits will only be issued to those who already have a parking permit.
 The student should go to Security and Campus Safety to request a temporary permit.
 It will be verified that the student has a parking permit and a temporary permit will be issued.
 Temporary permits must be displayed via the rear view mirror facing out toward the windshield of the vehicle.
 Temporary permits are NOT issued in the event of a snow storm parking ban.
 Any other circumstances which might require a vehicle being on campus for a short duration, which includes overnight parking, will be reviewed, and there is a $15.00 fee charged for the permit administration.

-- Medical permit: Medical permits are available for those students requiring a vehicle on campus due to an illness, injury or other medical reason have a mobility issue which significantly limits their walking distance.
-Requests must be made through the Health Center.
+- Medical permit: Medical permits are available for those students having a vehicle on campus, and due to an illness, injury or other medical reason have a mobility issue which significantly limits their walking distance.
+Requests must be made through Health Services.
 Medical permits are temporary and are valid only for the duration of the medical issue.